peanutbuttertoastt/CRWR2900-draft/draft.md

 Even though I am right beside the city, and can hear it clearly... looking out, I want to climb the tallest tree we pass by, just to see the city again.

+Mud Bay

+We are too close to the highway to feel like we are in "nature" The way the Earth works is so beautiful.
+Everything falls into the perfect puzzle.
+Each line matching up perfectly.
+And even when it seems like you are missing a piece, you look on the ground, and it is right there waiting.

+Sitting in silence is one of my favourite things.
+I can have conversations with myself in my head if I am feeling talkitive, but have no one with me.
+Each of the rocks I pick up has a new texture, has a new smell, a new shape.
+All unique, but placed perfectly.

+I want to visit the little island over there that hasn't been touched.
+But if I do, it will have been touched by humans just like everything else.